savantly-net/sprout-platform/README.md

 The toolkit from Grafana has been used to setup the dependencies.
 It doesn't support all the same features as Grafana, and the plugin bootstrapping is still progress.

+## UI work

 The port from Grafana UI went like this -
 - Copy the UI project into my workspace
 - Rip all the time-series related stuff out [woah!!!] =)
 - Rip all the Angular stuff out [oh man... so many red squiggly lines in my IDE]
 - Rip half my hair out
+- Rip out cool features that I don't have time to port right now =(
 - Monkey patch about 200 files
 - Rip the other half of my hair out
 - Connect the 'home' dashboard request to the server, and provide some mock data
 - Build some docker images. woohoo!

+## Examples

 ![Sprout Web App](./docs/img/default.png)

 ![Sprout Web App](./docs/img/panel_edit.png)

+## TODO
+This list is not comprehensive, but some high level tasks I'd like to tackle soon.

+[ ] Add a code editor to the Standard Editors [port Monaco stuff from Grafana?]
+[ ] Add Authentication screens to UI
+[ ] Add lots of tests
+[ ] Add server hook for all the boot data the UI expects [in progress]